College of Arts and Humanities

 The College of Arts and Humanities embraces a heterogeneous group of disciplines that study human experience, thought, expression and creativity.
 All value the development of critical thinking, fluent expression in writing and speech, sensitivity to ethical and aesthetic issues, and a complex understanding of history and culture.
 Departments and programs in Arts and Humanities prize vigorous intellectual debate in a diverse community.
 While they have strong individual identities, they are also involved in interdisciplinary studies.
 Thus students will find, for example, courses in the Department of English that approach literature in its historical contexts, courses in the Department of History that adopt feminist perspectives, courses in the Department of Art History and Archaeology that study African politics, and so on.

-Further examples of the special opportunities available to students in this richly variegated college include an exceptional visual resource center in Art History and Archaeology, the English Department's computer-based writing classroom, and the School of Languages, Literatures, and Culture's Foreign Language Media Lab.
-Additionally, students may add an international experience to their undergraduate education by participating in an ARHU-sponsored study abroad program in Chile, China, Ecuador, France, Germany, Greece, Ireland, Israel, Italy, Japan, New Zealand, Spain, Taiwan, and the United Kingdom.
+Further examples of the special opportunities available to students in this richly variegated college include an exceptional visual resource center in Art History and Archaeology, the English Department's BookLab makerspace, and the School of Languages, Literatures, and Culture's Center for Innovation in Teaching and Learning Collaborative Classroom.
+Additionally, students may add an international experience to their undergraduate education by participating in an ARHU-sponsored study abroad program in Cuba, Ecuador, France, Italy, Morocco, Spain, and the United Kingdom, including the Arts and Humanities in London Program.
 The educational vistas open to students in the School of Music and the School of Theatre, Dance, and Performance Studies are enhanced enormously by the Clarice Smith Center for the Performing Arts, which houses those departments.
-Students may also participate in one of the College's five living-learning programs: Honors Humanities, College Park Scholars in the Arts, Design I Cultures + Creativity, Jimenez-Porter Writers' House, and Language House (see below).
+Students may also participate in one of the college's five living-learning programs: Honors Humanities, College Park Scholars-Arts, Design Cultures & Creativity, Jiménez-Porter Writers' House, and Language House.

 Freshmen and transfer students interested in applying for admission should refer to the general university admissions information provided in the catalog.
 Admission to the college's School of Music is a two-step process: undergraduate applicants must apply to both the Office of Undergraduate Admissions and to the School of Music.
-Visit www.music.umd.edu for information.
+Visit http://music.umd.edu/admissions/ for information.
 Further, students wishing to major in creative or performing arts are encouraged to seek training in the skills associated with such an area prior to matriculation.
 Applicants to these programs may be required to audition or submit a portfolio as a part of the admission requirements.
-For more information about the college's academic programs, please contact Mr. J. Darius Greene, Associate Director, at firstname.lastname@example.org or 301-405-2096.
+For more information about the college's academic programs, please contact firstname.lastname@example.org or 301-405-2108.

 Schools, Departments, and Units